ARCLabUNO/arclabwebsite/content/projects/2026_NDCS evaluation/index.md

   - admin
   - tostlebe
 funder: "The Nebraska Department of Correctional Services"
-summary: "This four-year partnership between the University of Nebraska Omaha and the Nebraska Department of Correctional Services evaluates the implementation, quality, and effectiveness of structured programming to support evidence-based improvements across Nebraska's correctional facilities."
+summary: "This two-year partnership between the University of Nebraska Omaha and the Nebraska Department of Correctional Services evaluates the implementation, quality, and effectiveness of structured programming to support evidence-based improvements across Nebraska's correctional facilities."
 ---

 <!--more-->